philrota/europe-covid-monitor/README.md

 expenses for providing you with a better, faster and more reliable API.
 Stay safe.

-##Note:
+## Note:
-Remember to uncomment the fetch method to get the api.
+Remember to uncomment the fetch method to get the api and get a free api key at RapidApi!